05.08.25

 1. Gradually return to a normal diet

 Follow your vet’s instructions on reintroducing food.
-Typically, dogs start with a bland diet (like boiled chicken and rice or a prescription gastrointestinal formula) for several days before transitioning back to their regular food.
+Usually, dogs start with a bland diet for several days before transitioning back to their regular food.
 Make dietary changes gradually to avoid upsetting the stomach again.

 2. Encourage hydration